Ukko-Pekka Luukkonen

-Ukko-Pekka Luukkonen (born 9 March 1999), known colloquially as UPL, is a Finnish professional ice hockey goaltender for the Buffalo Sabres of the National Hockey League (NHL).
+Ukko-Pekka Luukkonen (born 9 March 1999), known colloquially as UPL, is a Finnish professional ice hockey player who is a goaltender for the Buffalo Sabres of the National Hockey League (NHL).
 He was selected in the second round, 54th overall, by the Sabres in the 2017 NHL entry draft.

 Early life

 Luukkonen was born in Espoo and he grew up in Hyvinkää.
 Luukkonen's father, Jari, is the Secretary General at the World Wildlife Fund-Finland.
 Luukkonen was named after former Finnish president Pehr Evind Svinhufvud's nickname.
 As a child, Luukkonen played football, floorball, and flute.
 He also played for the Hyvinkään Jää-Ahmat junior squad.
 Luukkonen grew up idolizing Finnish goaltenders Miikka Kiprusoff and Tuukka Rask.
 Luukkonen has a twin brother, Jaakko, who played football before becoming an engineer.
 Luukkonen's older brother, Nuutti, was also a goaltender at the junior level, and went on to become a pilot.

 Playing career

 Junior

 Luukkonen has formerly played for HPK of Liiga, as well as HPK's under-16, under-18, and under-20 teams, and for LeKi of Mestis on loan.
 After playing for HPK's under-20 team, he was drafted by the Buffalo Sabres, 54th overall, in the 2017 NHL entry draft.
 He has also been drafted in the 2016 KHL Junior Draft by Severstal Cherepovets of the Kontinental Hockey League (KHL) with the 122nd overall pick.

 On 15 June 2018, Luukkonen agreed to a three-year, entry-level contract with the Sabres.
 Luukkonen was selected third overall by the Sudbury Wolves in the 2018 CHL Import Draft.

 In the 2018–19 season, his first in North America playing major junior ice hockey, Luukkonen set the Sudbury Wolves franchise record for most wins in a regular season, and led the Ontario Hockey League (OHL) in wins, save percentage, and shutouts.
 Luukkonen was the first European import player to win the Red Tilson Trophy as the league's most outstanding player.
 Rob Papineau, the Wolves' general manager, said that Luukkonen told him he played much better once he felt like the Wolves were "[his] team.
 I'm the starter.
 This is my team".
 Luukkonen later said his time in Sudbury was "one of the best years of my hockey career" and "a special time for me", and he would later present Quentin Musty with a Wolves jersey when the latter was selected first overall in the 2021 OHL draft.